cvdlab-projects/weblar/projects/lar-demo/README.md

 * Copy one of the available examples in "lar-demo/test/larProduct_examples.js" in the javascript console.
 * Enjoy :)

 **larFacets_simple:** this stable version allows us to extract facets from a lar model.
 The input model has to be provided also with external cells.
+This version also works on **Convex Cells**.
 * @param {lar.Model} a lar model with vertices and cells
 * @param {Number} dim is the dimension of the lar model
 * @param {Boolean} true if the first argument is the lar model as described above, false if it's an array containing vertices and the Md matrix (with the external cells too).